foohasmallya/tfx/docs/guide/schemagen.md

 ...
 ```

-The following TFX libraries use the schema:
+The following TFX libraries use a schema:

 *   TensorFlow Data Validation
 *   TensorFlow Transform
 *   TensorFlow Model Analysis

-In a typical TFX pipeline SchemaGen generates a schema, which is consumed by the
-other pipeline components.

-Note: The auto-generated schema is best-effort and only tries to infer basic
-properties of the data.
-It is expected that developers review and modify it as
-needed.

 ## SchemaGen and TensorFlow Data Validation

-SchemaGen makes extensive use of [TensorFlow Data Validation](tfdv.md) for inferring a schema.
+SchemaGen makes extensive use of the [TensorFlow Data Validation](tfdv.md) library for inferring a schema.

 ## Using the SchemaGen Component

-A SchemaGen pipeline component is typically very easy to deploy and requires little
+A SchemaGen component is typically very easy to deploy and requires little
 customization.
 Typical code looks like this:

 ```python